atamberg/cs341-firegl/milestone/milestone.md

 5. Is the project progressing as expected?
 Was your workload estimate correct?
 Critically reflect on your work plan and assess if you are on track.

 	It took quite some time getting familiar with blender, and implementing various meshes for our scene.
 Adding textures to our meshes into the project was harder than expected.

-	Regarding Toon shaders, the workload was split between understanding, to a certain point of course, the rendering pipeline given as a platform and the research regarding how Toon shaders work.

-	Deferred Shading was also attempted, yet it is still a work in progress due to difficulty understanding and implementing the feature.
-Additionally, we figured that attempting deferred shaders during the final stages of the project might be a better approach as the shader is used for optimizing numerous dynamic light sources within a scene, which is only reached when all other features and scene designs are done.
+The particle system was relatively easy to implement despite initial issues with billboards.
+Deferred shading seems to be the most difficult challenge currently.
+Many features require far-reaching changes across the codebase, which has created a couple of rendering bugs.
+Many of these bugs can be fixed with enough time, but we should focus on implementing all the core features before doing so.

 ## Schedule Update

 1. Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.

 	We hadn't realized that Easter break ate into week 3, so we ended up losing that entire week by the time we began working on it on Wednesday.
-Though, given that we're caught up in the remaining time, we think we're on track.
+Though, given that we're caught up in the remaining short time, we think we're on track.

 2. Present the work plan for the remaining weeks.